History of The Carolina Theatre of Greensboro

 1930 – Laurel and Hardy in Blotto and Roadhouse Nights with Helen Morgan and Charles Ruggles on the Marquee.

-The Publix Saenger Theatres Corporation early programs featured live performing acts, the Carolina Theatre Orchestra, the Carolina News Newsreel, an audience sing-along, and silent films accompanied by the Robert Morgan theatre pipe organ.
+The Publix Saenger Theatres Corporation early programs featured live performing acts, the Carolina Theatre Orchestra, the Carolina News Newsreel, an audience sing-along, and silent films accompanied by the Robert Morton theatre pipe organ.

 December 1930 – Can you find Santa in the picture?